Tripos-Download/Panopto-Video-DL-Tripos/README.md

    - `python tripos-download.py -i Topics-in-Statistical-Theory/src.txt -o Topics-in-Statistical-Theory/ -m 2`
    - We specified the input list of links, output directory and mapping respectively.
 The mapping specifies which quality of stream the script should use.
 0=1920x1080, 1=1352x764, 2=960x540.
 If not specified, it uses the highest quality one available.
    - `ffmpeg` will be invoked and start downloading everything in `Topics-in-Statistical-Theory/src.txt`.

+## Disclaimer

+This tool is intended for personal, educational, or research purposes only.
+Users are responsible for ensuring their use of this script complies with all applicable copyright laws and the terms of service of the Panopto platform.
+The creators of this script are not responsible for any misuse or copyright infringement.
+Do not use this tool to distribute or pirate content illegally.